grasshopper7/extentreports-cucumber6-adapter/README.md

 This deals with generating Extent reports for Cucumber-JVM version 6 using the ExtentReports Cucumber Adapter Plugin.
-For more details refer to this [article](http://grasshopper.tech/2098/)
+For more details refer to this [article](http://grasshopper.tech/2098/).
+A sample usage of this adapter can be found [here](https://github.com/grasshopper7/cuke6-extent-adapter-report).

 To build from source use ```install -Dmaven.test.failure.ignore=true``` or ```install -Dmaven.test.skip=true```.
 This ignores intentional test failures from stopping the build.

-To work with the ExtentReports version 5, which includes support for latest Spark, Klov and Json reporters, add the below dependency.
-The HTML and Logger report, among other reporters, have been deprecated.
+To work with the latest [ExtentReports version 5](https://github.com/extent-framework/extentreports-java/wiki), which includes support for latest Spark, Klov and Json reporters, add the below dependency.
+The HTML and Logger reporters, among others, have been deprecated.

 ```
 <dependency>